pachyderm/docs/content/2.2.x/enterprise/auth/_index.md

 returns the cluster to being a blank slate with regards to access control.

-This implies that all permissions granted to users on Pachyderm ressources are removed.
+This implies that all permissions granted to users on Pachyderm resources are removed.
 Everyone that can connect to Pachyderm is back to being a `clusterAdmin` (can access and modify all data in all repos).